Artmann/omni-vods/README.md

 # Omni VODs

-A better way to watch Destiny VODs (The Woman, Not the Game).
+A better way to watch Destiny VODs (The Streamer, Not the Game).

 Instead of having to deal with the atrocity that is the Rumble and Kick video players, we'll try provide a player more similar to the Youtube player.